The Cookin Chicks

 How to serve this potato soup with chicken?

 Since this meal includes protein, starch, and vegetables, it is a full meal in itself.
-However, when serving it, I love to add a side salad and some crusty bread or Flaky Biscuits!
+However, when serving it, I love to add a side salad and some homemade crusty bread or Flaky Buttermilk Biscuits!

 an up close look at hearty soup loaded with toppings.